-This is a positive function defined by a single lobe of the sine function spanning the interval $x \in [0,2]$; note, however, we do not require our solution to have the same domain.
+This is a positive function defined by a single lobe of the sine function spanning the interval $x \in [0,2]$ ; note, however, we do not require our solution to have the same domain.
 The optimal approximation might occur on a slightly larger domain, with the increasing component of the approximation starting slightly to the left of x = 0 (this is the purpose of the bias, $b{2,3}$ appearing in the model below).
 One thing that makes this problem interesting is that it is symmetric about a vertical axis placed at x = 1.
 As before, establishing reasonable constraints ahead of time will be part of how we can resolve this problem successfully.
 To begin, we will insist that our solution be symmetric.
 Another recognition is that, whatever our solution, it must be some form of triangle function.
-One ReLU function will capture the increasing part of the function to the left of x = 1, and the other ReLU function will capture the decreasing part of the function to the right of x = 1.
-This also, then, sets the translation for one of the two ReLU functions- it must be set at x = 1.
+One ReLU function will capture the increasing part of the function to the left of x = 1.
+This also, then, sets the translation for one of the work ReLU functions- it must be set at x = 1.